I’ve just packed everything I own into a backpack for my move abroad.

 Seriously, vacuum seal bags are a godsend.
 We were given a few before our tip to Europe and they came in super handy for clothes that we’d only wear occasionally.
-Bulky winter jackets are jumpers can be made so much smaller when all the air is sucked out of them (and if you’re still in need of these, check out this guide to buying the best cruelty-free winter gear!).
+Bulky winter jackets are jumpers can be made so much smaller when all the air is sucked out of them.

 It’s as simple as 1) insert clothing items, 2) fold vacuum seal bag in half and sit awkwardly on top until most of the air is squeezed out, and 3) seal the bag.
 Viola, your clothes take up half the space.

 4. Play tetris with packing cubes

 To save yourself emptying the entire contents of your bag just to locate that one pair of swimmers you packed at the bottom, packing cubes come in super handy.

 Separate your underwear from your pants and your beach clothing from your winter scarves by packing them in separate packing cubes within the bag.
 They take up no extra room and you can play a fun game of bag tetris while packing.

 Ok, so all your shit still won’t squeeze in to the bag (yes, this is exactly what happened to me when I was packing for my move).
 You think you have it all sorted but really, who are we kidding?
 It’s not gonna fit.

 A great trick is to sit your backpack upright, and give it a good shake.
 Everything inside should shift a little further down, compacting to leave a gap at the top of the bag.
 Bonus room!